 Dream interpretation has been important in psychotherapy since at least the time of Sigmund Freud.
 According to Freud, dreams were the “royal road to the unconscious” (The Interpretation of Dreams, 1900), allowing a glimpse into the deepest workings of the psyche that wasn’t possible during our waking hours.
 For Freud, dreams opened cracks through which we could see our darkest secrets—secrets that we kept even from ourselves.

 In the backlash against Freud, many rejected this view of dreams as rubbish.
-One of the best known alternative theories of dreams is the activation-synthesis model.
+One of the best-known alternative theories of dreams is the activation-synthesis model.
 According to this theory, the brain produces patterns of activity that the "meaning-making" parts of the brain then try to "synthesize" and make sense of.
 However, the resulting stories are a mash-up of strange content and connections because the activation patterns during sleep don't reflect experiences that the waking brain recognizes.
 Under this view, there’s no real “meaning” for us to find in dreams, no deeper message we can decipher.

 If most of us found Freud’s ideas far-reaching, we might find the “random activity” view uninspiring.
-Is there nothing more to these bizarre fantasies than nonsensical stories triggered by the release of dopamine and norepinephrine, serotonin and glutamate?
+Is there nothing more to these bizarre fantasies than nonsensical stories triggered by the release of dopamine and norepinephrine, serotonin, and glutamate?

 Regardless of how we explain dreams, we basically agree that the events in our dreams didn’t actually happen.
-It’s precisely for this reason that we’re relieved after waking from a bad dream, and disappointed after waking from a good one.
+It’s precisely for this reason that we’re relieved after waking from a bad dream and disappointed after waking from a good one.
 They are, in a sense, the unconscious equivalent of television—no more than fantasies.

 And yet dreams hold such a grip on our imaginations.
 How could they not, these magical events that happen while we sleep, somewhere between this world and another?
 No wonder sacred texts repeatedly use dreams as a way for God to speak to humans.
-In the Book of Genesis, Pharaoh's dreams were prophetic, and led to preparations for famine.
+In the Book of Genesis, Pharaoh's dreams were prophetic and led to preparations for famine.
 Like death, heaven-inspired dreams offered a connection to the eternal, the divine.
-Even today many people believe that a deceased person can visit us in our dreams, perhaps relaying a message from the other side.
+Even today, many people believe that a deceased person can visit us in our dreams, perhaps relaying a message from the other side.
 How can experiences that don’t in a technical sense exist exert such powerful effects on our psyches?

 Just as dreams can deeply affect us, so too can our awareness of our mortality.
-We fear death, we hope for death, we plan for death, we resist death.
+We fear death, we hope for death, we plan for death, and we resist death.
 We’re preoccupied with a mystery that we never directly experience—until, finally, we do.